Roster Road Halt railway station

 Roster Road Halt was a railway station located between Wick and Lybster in Highland, Scotland.

 History

 The station was opened on the Wick and Lybster Railway by the LMS in 1938.
+The station was approximately 3 miles from Roster.
+The station was near a level crossing.
+Today only a few railway houses remain.
 As with the other stations on the line, the station was closed from 3 April 1944.

+As of 2022, a railway cottage remains.